BITSS-OPA/opa-deworming/code/05_final_opa.md

 <details><summary>Show all the details</summary>

-For approach 3, we will modify treatement effects of approaches 1 and 2 (equation 4 and 13 respectively) by the following:
+For approach 3, we will modify treatment effects of approaches 1 and 2 (equation 4 and 13 respectively) by the following:

 \begin{equation}
 \lambda_{1} = \eta \lambda^{eff}_{1} + (1 -  \eta) \times 0 \\